hantless/factur-x/README.md

 Factur-X is the e-invoicing standard for France and Germany.
 The Factur-X specifications are available on the FNFE-MPE website.
 The Factur-X standard is also called ZUGFeRD 2.0 in Germany.

-This library enable you to manage your Factur-X PDF invoices files :
+This library enable you to manage your Factur-X PDF invoices files.

-* **Generate Factur-X PDF invoice** from regular PDF invoice and Factur-X XML file
+The library is made of:

-* **Extract Factur-X XML** from Factur-X PDF invoice
+* FacturxReader to extract the XML from the PDF file and to retreive the data inside of it.
-* **Check Factur-X XML** against the official Factur-X XML Schema Definition
+* FacturxWriter to compile the FacturX XML and merge it into a PDF invoice.

 Table of contents:
 ------------------